danryan/overwatch/README.md

 This is but a brief overview.
 For more details, consult the wiki.

-### Node
+### Resource

-A node is a server upon which the client runs.
-Overwatch monitors a node by parsing its snapshots
+A resource is a server upon which the client runs.
+Overwatch monitors a resource by parsing its snapshots

 ### Snapshot

-A snapshot is a hash, a point in time of the node's history, sent to Overwatch by the client.
-Overwatch runs a snapshot through all of a node's checks.
+A snapshot is a hash, a point in time of the resource's history, sent to Overwatch by the client.
+Overwatch runs a snapshot through all of a resource's checks.

 ### Check

 A check is collection of rules.
-Checks can be associated with one or more nodes.
+Checks can be associated with one or more resources.

 ### Rule

-A rule is three parts: an attribute of the node, a condition, and an expectation.
+A rule is three parts: an attribute of the resource, a condition, and an expectation.
 Every snapshot is checked against the rules of a check.
 If a rule returns false, the check fails and an event is fired.

 ### Event